-The Sarver Heart Center at the University of Arizona was established in 1986 as the University Heart Center to bring together physicians, scientists, and educators dedicated to advancing the prevention and treatment of cardiovascular disease.
+The Sarver Heart Center at the University of Arizona was established in 1986 as the University Heart Center to bring together physicians, scientists and educators dedicated to advancing the prevention, diagnosis and treatment of cardiovascular disease.

 In 1998, the center was renamed the Sarver Heart Center in recognition of the generosity and vision of Robert and Penny Sarver and the Sarver family.
-Their philanthropic investment helped expand cardiovascular research and education at the University of Arizona and strengthened the center’s ability to recruit leading investigators and advance innovative approaches to cardiovascular medicine.
+Their philanthropic investment expanded cardiovascular research and education, strengthened the center's ability to recruit leading investigators and accelerated innovation in cardiovascular medicine.

-In 2000, the Sarver Heart Center dedicated its current home within the University of Arizona College of Medicine–Tucson, expanding research capacity and strengthening collaboration among cardiovascular investigators across the university and health system.
+In 2000, the Sarver Heart Center dedicated its current home within the University of Arizona College of Medicine–Tucson, expanding research capacity and creating new opportunities for collaboration across the university and health system.

-Today, the Sarver Heart Center includes more than 150 physicians and scientists whose work spans basic discovery, translational science, clinical investigation, and community education.
-Faculty collaborate across departments and research programs to better understand cardiovascular disease and develop new diagnostic tools, therapies, and prevention strategies.
+Today, the Sarver Heart Center includes more than 150 physicians and scientists whose work spans basic discovery, translational science, clinical investigation and community education.
+Faculty collaborate across disciplines to better understand cardiovascular disease and develop new diagnostic tools, therapies and prevention strategies.

-Education and training are also central to the center’s mission.
-The Sarver Heart Center supports the development of future cardiovascular leaders by providing training opportunities for medical students, residents, fellows, and graduate trainees while fostering collaboration among scientists and clinicians across the university.
+Education remains central to the center's mission.
+The Sarver Heart Center prepares future cardiovascular leaders by providing training opportunities for medical students, residents, fellows and graduate trainees while fostering collaboration among scientists and clinicians.

-Since its founding, the Sarver Heart Center has remained committed to advancing cardiovascular science and translating discoveries into improved care for patients and families affected by heart disease.
+For nearly four decades, the Sarver Heart Center has advanced cardiovascular science while translating discoveries into improved care for patients and families throughout Arizona and beyond.

 Major Milestones